 Continue taking your medicine for as long as your doctor tells you.

-Norvir for as long as your doctor prescribes.
-If a side effect is preventing you from taking Norvir, tell your doctor straight
+Tell your doctor straight away if a side effect is preventing you from taking Norvir.

 with HIV disease while you are taking Norvir.

 If you forget to take it and it is almost time for you to take your next dose, skip

 the dose you missed and take your next dose when you are meant to.

 Do not take a double dose to make up for the dose that you missed.